mr7495/COVID-CT-Code/README.md

 **The CT selection algorithm is shared at [CT_selection_algorithm.py](CT_selection_algorithm.py)**

 # Neural Networks
 In this research, at the next stage of our work, we used deep convolution networks to classify the selected image of the first stage into normal or COVID-19.
-We utilized Xception, ResNet50V2, and a modified version of ResNet50V2 for running the classification.
+We utilized Xception, ResNet50V2, and our model for running the classification.

 Feature pyramid network(FPN) helps when there are objects with different scales in the image.
 Although here we investigate image classification, to do this, the network must learn about the infection points and classify the image based on them.
 Using FPN can help us better classify the images in our cases.